 3.3.1 Structure of information

 Whilst organising the actions we always had an information board, some postcards and a flyer at hand.
 Their aim was to serve as a physical memory and further information without always having to talk directly to us.
 We realised that the wording within these small information paragraphs is very important and that if there is a small uncertainty we got directly asked about it.
 During our process we have changed these descriptions a few times and have encountered different reactions to them.
 We could observe that in a latter phase of the project where we were already quite sure of what our final project will look like, we had fewer discussions about the overall concept and improvements that it could benefit from as it was already seen as a finished project and thus no changes would be possible.
 Most reactions were just a heads-up or a sign of agreement but we struggled to start the lively discussions again we had in the beginning of the project.
 This said, we realised that it is always important to set a goal of what we want to achieve within an action and what should be discussed and how we can frame our information accordingly.
 We have stated that the information that is on our website for example should be quite concrete and already offers a vision and a concept that can be applicable.
 This decision has been mainly made because we have realised that it is a very big difference if you have people in front of you that are representative of the project or if one is let alone solely with the information.
-Uncertainties will thus, if not clarified, mostly lead to a negative experience and remembrance of the project as its only circling around the “talking about it” but not really doing anything about it.
-Regarding our information material we could also observe how people interacted and cared about the material we provided.
+Uncertainties will thus, if not clarified, mostly lead to a negative experience and remembrance of the project as its only circling around the “talking about it” but not really doing anything about it. => from very concrete to stimulating discussions Regarding our information material we could also observe how people interacted and cared about the material we provided.
 We could especially see this when we were asked about further actions and the next time we plan to do something.
 Often we told them that they can take a flyer with them to see our website and to inform themselves about the next action but hardly anyone wanted to take a flyer with a lot of information.
 Even though we designed the flyer in a way that it can also serve as a poster we had way more success with the postcards.
 We realised that the aesthetics and the Corporate Identity of our project is also very important as people are more likely to take the postcards with them if they like the design.
 In a project that’s also circling around identity visuals always play a key role.
 Furthermore we realised that instagram isn’t necessarily the best communication platform for such personal actions.
 Most people we have encountered and who took part were either pedestrians or people that we have told about the action.
 In this sense our digital tools didn’t really work as an advertisement but more as an information platform and the advertisement happened more on a word of mouth basis.

 3.3.2 Manual/Fibel